mcmarius/inlp/README.md

 For now, we are using web scraping to extract press release articles from the [ANPC website](https://anpc.ro/category/comunicate-de-presa/).

-The ANPC website uses the Brizy page builder, which requires a JS runtime to render the page (by the way, in the hydration script, there is `var maioneza`; can't make this up).
+The ANPC website uses a custom script to hydrate the page, which requires a JS runtime to render the actual page.
+By the way, in the hydration script, there is `var maioneza`; can't make this up.
+In early 2025 when I made a simple shell script with `curl`, the `maioneza` was not there.

 We use [Playwright](https://playwright.dev/) to render each page and extract the HTML.